Burmese–Siamese War (1568–1569)

-The Burmese–Siamese War (1568–1569) was a military conflict fought between the Kingdom of Ayutthaya (Siam) and the Kingdom of Burma.
+The Burmese–Siamese War (1568–1569) also known as the War of the first fall (สงครามคราวเสียกรุงครั้งที่หนึ่ง) was a military conflict fought between the Kingdom of Ayutthaya (Siam) and the Kingdom of Burma.
 The war began in 1568 when Ayutthaya unsuccessfully attacked Phitsanulok, a Burmese vassal state.
 The event was followed by a Burmese intervention which resulted in the 2 August 1569 defeat of Ayutthaya, which became a Burmese vassal state.
 Burma then moved towards Lan Xang, occupying the country for a short period of time until retreating in 1570.

 Background

 In 1485, Mingyi Nyo usurped the throne of the Burmese kingdom of Toungoo after murdering his uncle.
 In the following years, Mingyi Nyo managed to retain the kingdom's independence while also leading several successful campaigns against Mon states.
 Toungoo also benefited from the collapse of the once-dominant Ava Kingdom, receiving numerous refugees from neighboring kingdoms that were unable to maintain the security of their citizens.
 In 1530, Tabinshwehti was crowned king of Toungoo following the death of his father.
 Tabinshwehti continued to expand his domain, overtaking Hanthawaddy and cementing Toungoo's status as an empire.

 Internal struggles over the control of the Ayutthayan (Siam) throne between the Suphannaphum Dynasty and the Uthong Dynasty culminated on 1546, after the death of King Chairacha.
 Chairacha's successor Yot Fa was killed in 1548, with conspirator Khun Chinnarat taking the throne.
 42 days later Chinnarat was assassinated by nobles loyal to the Suphannaphum Dynasty, who installed Chairacha's relative as King Maha Chakkraphat.
 Tabinshwehti exploited the internal turmoil in Ayutthaya by instigating the first conflict between the two countries.
 The Burmese–Siamese War (1547–49) resulted in the Burmese capture of the Upper Tenasserim coast down to Tavoy, while Ayutthaya managed to protect the rest of its territory.

 A second Burmese–Siamese war erupted in 1563.
 Maha Chakkraphat's refusal to grant the Burmese king Bayinnaung with two white elephants served as the casus belli of the conflict.
 The Burmese first took Phitsanulok, Sawankhalok, Kamphaeng Phet, and Sukhothai thus turning them into tributary states, denying Ayutthaya valuable allies.
 Ayutthaya's capital was then sacked, while Maha Chakkraphat was forced to become a priest in Bago, Burma.
 However, he was soon allowed to return home on a pilgrimage during which he abandoned priesthood and returned to power.